Search

 Head Lice

 Head Lice are considered a public health nuisance, not a public health threat.
-Few diseases cause more frustration for parents and their children.
 Health District nurses work closely with community school nurses to keep the incidence low in the community.
 For parents and caretakers wanting more information on the most effective way to handle treatment and prevention of head lice call and consult with the Health District nurses at 937-484-1667.

 Blood Pressure Screening